Skip to content

 1. Upload your Landing Page files directly to your S3 bucket

-2. In the Custom Landing Page editor, select your S3 storage app
+2. In the Custom Landing Page editor, select your S3 Storage app

 4. Click Save to reference your uploaded files